Les Gets Ski Resort, France

 - 48 Ski Lifts

-I have to admit when Chrys from Les Gets tourism office suggested we visit the new Refuge Des Trappeurs (Animal Refuge) on the ski slopes, I thought she was referring to cut out animals placed on the slopes for children to see.
+I have to admit when Chrys from the Les Gets Ski Resort suggested we visit the new Refuge Des Trappeurs (Animal Refuge) on the ski slopes, I thought she was referring to cut out animals placed on the slopes for children to see.
 I could not have been more wrong, as we skied through The Grand Cry territory, past the teepee and real miniature horse, I thought how cute.

 We arrived at the wooden building and I notice all the little skis parked outside, I took my skis off and wandered over to see what the children were looking at.
 To my surprise, it was cute little animals eating hay and looking for attention.